Language selection

 • the date the application was received at the Embassy (according to your postal delivery notification)

-• proof of travel and/or the travel date of your child, if available
+• proof of travel in your name or your child’s name and/or the confirmed travel date (mandatory)

 • your full contact details

-To replace a lost, stolen or damaged passport, submit a new passport application containing the documents listed on the lost, stolen, inaccessible, damaged or found passports page.
-Although Embassy staff will do everything possible to replace your passport, we must comply with certain statutory requirements.
-In some cases, it may be necessary for you to reschedule your travel plans.
+To replace a lost, stolen or damaged passport, you must complete a passport application along with the documents listed on the lost, stolen, inaccessible, damaged or found passports page and submit it to the Embassy as indicated above.

 Emergency passport application